The form takes 15 minutes to complete if plans are not needed.

 Homeowners doing condo plumbing projects

 If you own a condo, you may be able to do some simple plumbing projects yourself.
-Set up a 15-minute appointment to talk to a commercial plumbing inspector to learn more about condo plumbing projects like replacing a dishwasher.
-Condo owners can also call the number listed on this webpage for Commercial Plumbing Inspections.
+Please call the number listed on this webpage for Commercial Plumbing Inspections with questions.

 Apply for a commercial plumbing permit